timothymcgrath/documentation/content/en/tracing/guide/apm_dashboard.md

 6. **Drag another timeseries to the placeholder tile**

     In this example two different types of metrics are added to a graph, a `trace.*` and a `runtime.*` one.
 Combined, these metrics allow you to correlate information between requests and code runtime performances.
-Specificallly, the latency of a service is displayed next to the thread count, knowing that latency spikes might be assocaited with an increase in the thraed count:
+Specificallly, the latency of a service is displayed next to the thread count, knowing that latency spikes might be associated with an increase in the thraed count:

     1. First, add `trace.rack.reqesusts.errors` metric into the widget: